-Now with all the technical components built well and you have submitted your sitemap to your preferred search engines, it is time to check the /robot.txt.
+It is time to check the /robot.txt.
 While crawling your pages, the bot will start by checking for the Robot Exclusion Protocol, or ‘/robot.txt’.
 The protocol tells the bots crawling your pages if it is allowed or disallowed to crawl the respective page.
-This protocol can even be more focused on a specific section of a page if you so desire.

-Besides security threats, another reason you may want to block bots from crawling your website is because of what we mentioned above: Your crawl budget.
+Besides security threats, another reason you may want to block bots from crawling your website is because of your crawl budget.
 If you have unnecessary pages or duplicates of a similar page, you may want to block them so you can conserve your budget for other pages.

 By blocking less important pages, you can ensure that the bots are finding your relevant content only.
-Moreover, by allowing only the most important pages to be crawled, you can ensure no random pages from your website get indexed.
 A few examples of pages you may want to block include: